 Our group has worked to overcome these limitations associated with epidural-focussed strategies and explore the potential for direct subdural treatment delivery in spinal cord injury (SCI) models.
 Insertion of catheters into the subdural space allows treatment to be applied directly to the spinal cord providing enhanced interaction with affected neural tissue9,10.
 Subdural administration also reduces the barrier effects of the dura mater, improving the efficacy of electrical stimulation and targeted drug delivery systems11,12.
 This method could improve the precision and effectiveness of treatment, potentially leading to better outcomes in functional recovery.

 Here, we describe a step-by-step protocol for safe access to the subdural space of the rodent spinal cord.
 This procedure is focused on the thoracic region of the spine (T10-T12), however, it can be implemented at different locations on the cord as necessary.
 Anatomical landmarks are specified, allowing for region identification, and detailed instructions on the laminectomy, durotomy, and dura mater penetration are presented.
-We also present two applications of this protocol to implant an electrical stimulation device as well as deliver a hydrogel drug delivery system (Fig. 1).
+Two applications of this protocol are also presented including implantation of an electrical stimulation device as well as delivery of a hydrogel drug delivery system (Fig. 1).
 The outlined steps are easily reproducible by researchers with experience in rodent surgery.
-This protocol is written in the context of a contusion model of SCI (specified in protocol 5.5.1); however, the specific model of injury can be modified depending on the desired experimental outcomes.
+This protocol is written in the context of a contusion model of SCI; however, the specific model of injury can be modified depending on the desired experimental outcomes.
 The technique described here, not only holds promise for advancing SCI treatment, but may also provide a platform for future research on spinal cord repair and regeneration through precise, localized interventions.

 PROTOCOL:

 All procedures were conducted in accordance with ethical guidelines at the University of Auckland and were approved by the institution Animal Ethics Committee (AEC) and university Animal Welfare Officers (AWO).
 Female Sprague-Dawley rats weighing 240-260 g were used and group-housed (21°C; 12 h:12 h, light: dark cycle) and given ad libitum access to standard rodent diet prior to and after the surgery.
-We recommend first trying this protocol in the absence of an injury model as the intention is to provide safe access to the subdural space of the rodent spinal cord.
+It is recommended to first try this protocol in the absence of an injury model as the intention is to provide safe access to the subdural space of the rodent spinal cord.
+This is an important first step to demonstrate the protocol can be applied without causing injury, allowing for more accurate examination of a desired injury model.
 The protocol is suitable to be combined with the many different injury models used by research groups.
 Therefore, the protocol does not describe specific injury delivery steps as these will vary based on the application.

 Pre-operation

-Sterilize all instruments and relevant consumables
+Sterilize all instruments (Supplementary Figure 1.) and relevant consumables

 Weigh the rat(s) to be undergoing surgery the following day

-Calculate the appropriate doses of drugs to be administered; bupivacaine (analgesic) @ 2 mg/kg, dose – 0.08ml/100 g; meloxicam (analgesic) @ 2 mg/kg, dose – 0.04ml/100 g; buprenorphine (analgesic) @ 0.03 mg/kg, dose – 0.1ml/100 g; enrofloxacin (antibiotic) @ 10 mg/kg, dose – 0.08ml/100 g12,13 .
+Calculate the appropriate doses of drugs to be administered; bupivacaine (analgesic) @ 2 mg/kg, dose – 0.08 mL/100 g; meloxicam (analgesic) @ 2 mg/kg, dose – 0.04 mL/100 g; buprenorphine (analgesic) @ 0.03 mg/kg, dose – 0.1 mL/100 g; enrofloxacin (antibiotic) @ 10 mg/kg, dose – 0.08 mL/100 g12,13 .

 NOTE: Bupivacaine was subcutaneously administered at 3-4 sites along the surgical site prior to the initial incision.

 Day of Surgery